Understanding eye fatigue

 Just like strenuous activity makes our bodies tired, our eyes are no different.

 Sometimes, vision difficulties are not caused by a permanent condition of the eye.
 Instead, these problems are caused by excessive and/or prolonged use of vision, resulting in eye fatigue.
-Our modern lives involve nonstop usage of smartphones, computers and similar devices – and all take a toll on our eyes.
-The American Optometric Association calls this computer vision syndrome, or digital eyestrain.
-People who look at screens two or more hours in a row every day are the most at risk for this condition.
+Our modern lives involve spending more and more time on near distance activities such as reading or using digital devices – and all take a toll on our eyes.

 The natural autofocus system of the eye that we use for near vision is based on muscular effort.
 Eye fatigue is primarily a muscular fatigue that happens when we struggle to see clear while performing near-distance activities, such as reading and using a screen-based device.

-Nikon has been a pioneer in the area of eye fatigue, offering lenses that bring relief and reduce strain as well as limiting the impact of digital technologies on the eye.
-Smart Boost will help give some relief to the eye’s autofocus system.
+Nikon has been a pioneer in the area of eye fatigue, offering lenses that bring relief and reduce strain.
+Relaxsee will help give some relief to the eye’s autofocus system.

 When you have a vision problem, not wearing your glasses from time to time helps your eyes work.
 FALSE

 Avoiding wearing glasses causes the muscles of the eyes to work even harder and can lead to unnecessary fatigue.